hynek/svcs/docs/why.md

 No.

 Although the concepts are related and share the idea of having a central registry of services, the ways they provide those services are fundamentally different:
-[Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) always passes your dependencies as arguments while you actively ask a service locator for them when you need them.
+{term}`Dependency injection` always passes your dependencies as arguments while you actively ask a service locator for them when you need them.
 That usually requires less opaque magic since nothing meddles with your function/method definitions.
 But you can use, e.g., your web framework's injection capabilities to inject the locator object into your views and benefit from *svcs*'s upsides without giving up some of DI's ones.